ESP Gaming builds esports studio at Aria casino in Las Vegas

 expansion with licensing of the World Series of Poker and other Poker Central events to Doupai.tv in China.

-Liboon said that the event can accommodate a large esports event, such as a battle royale match with PlayerUnknown’s Battlegrounds with eight players.
+Liboon said that the event can accommodate a large esports event, such as a battle royale match with PlayerUnknown’s Battlegrounds with 80 players.

 The studio will be the second esports venue on the Las Vegas Strip, as rival Allied Esports, Esports Arena, and MGM Resorts International have built a dedicated esports venue in the Luxor Hotel and Casino.